5 Tips For Visiting London

 There are so many tourist spots in London.
 One of our top tips for visiting London is to prioritize the ones you want to see.
 Factor in days when certain sites may be closed and ensure you are not scheduling too much each day.
 We try to plan enough time to leisurely visit a site.
 Local coffee shop stops or drinks on outside patios break up the walking day.
 We try to do our research about lunch and dinner options close to the sites where we will stop.
 We then won’t wander aimlessly when we are starved.
 Protein bars in our backpacks will only get us so far.
 When in any new city, we are not trying to see it all on one visit!

 No trip to London is complete without seeing the Westminster Parliament Buildings and Big Ben.
 Did you know that Big Ben is the bell and not the clock or the tower?
 When we visited, Parliament was in session and we were not allowed to go inside.
 Make sure to check the schedule and plan for an open day if you want to see the inside.
 We wandered for hours around the outside alone.
+London is the type of place you could live in for years and still discover something new every day.
+This sense of wonder and discovery is part of the reason we contacted brinkley’s estate agents to see if it would be financially possible for us to make the move here.

 Located close to the Parliament Buildings is Westminster Abbey.
 Walking all the way around Westminster Abbey, we joined the line for the north door access.
 Like many tourist attractions, you can buy Fast Path tickets in advance to skip the ticket buying line.
 We should really do this more often than we do!
 For this site, the entry fee included an audio guide which provided a great overview of the Abbey, it’s history and pointed out the more famous of the 3,000 people buried at the Abbey.